Jayan: Death

-After his death was confirmed, a slide was added during the theatre show of his movie Deepam, which was running in packed houses, informing viewers of his death.
-A large number of his fans burst into tears and ran out of the buildings, while many continued to watch the movie, refusing to believe it and taking it for an ingenious promotion for some upcoming project.
+After his death was confirmed, a slide was added during the theatre show of his movie Deepam, informing viewers of his death.
+Responses were mixed and some audiences believed it to be promotion for some upcoming project.

 Jayan's body was taken to Trivandrum via aeroplane and later it was taken to his home in Quilon, where he was cremated.
-Thousands paid homage to the actor, and the police had to take huge measures to deal with the crowds.
-His mother Bharathiyamma became bedridden after this incident, and she too died two years later.
-Soman Nair, his younger brother, died in 1999.
+Thousands paid homage to the actor.
 Some conspiracy theories emerged regarding the circumstances of his death, primarily because the pilot and his co-star Balan K. Nair, who was in the helicopter, survived with minor or no injuries.
-Nevertheless, it has been confirmed as a genuine accident.

-The Aftermath
+Aftermath

-After Jayan's death, several films were released claiming to be his last film, including the genuine one, Kolilakkam.
+After Jayan's death, several films were released claiming to be his last film, including Kolilakkam.
 In all these films, Jayan's voice was dubbed by Alleppey Ashraf, a popular impressionist of the time.
 Many projects meant for him were recast, such as Thushaaram by I. V. Sasi, P. G. Vishwambaran's Sphodanam, and Sasi Kumar's Dhruvasangamam.
 Numerous other projects were cancelled entirely.
 One stunt scene and two songs were already shot with Jayan for C. V. Rajendran's Garjanam, but after his death, it was recast with Rajinikanth, becoming his second film in Malayalam released in 1981.

 Imposter Movement

-Due to his unrivalled popularity that continued many years after his death, random bit scenes were added to numerous films that showed random gestures or shots of him walking by the side during fight scenes.
+Due to his popularity, random bit scenes were added to films that showed random gestures or shots of him walking by the side during fight scenes.
 Attempts were made to bring in impostors who tried to imitate his style and mannerisms, enabling several artists from the field of mimicry to show up on the big screen.
 But these experiments failed miserably, and proved especially ineffective in fight and stunt scenes.
 Then, directors and producers started a search for new actors to replace him.
 This movement led to debuts of actors who resembled Jayan in physical appearance (e.g. Ratheesh), those with stage names sounding similar to his (for example, his own brother who appeared as Ajayan), and those with similar mannerisms and style (e.g. Bheeman Raghu).

-However, all these attempts to replace Jayan with a new star with a similar image yielded disappointing results.
-It is now one of the most popular quotes in Malayalam cinema "Jayan's throne remains vacant and will forever be so".